reschjonas/ECC-Container/README.md

-# ECC-Container
+# SecureSafe

 # A Simple ECC-Based File Encryption Container

-This App is a lightweight, easy-to-use file encryption tool built with Python.
+SecureSafe is a lightweight, easy-to-use file encryption tool built with Python.
 It leverages **Elliptic Curve Cryptography (ECC)** for key management and **AES encryption** to secure files within a digital safe container.

 This tool allows users to:
 - Generate ECC key pairs.